tuhuynh27/jiny/docs/src/guide/education.md

 [See NIO APIs](https://jinyframework.com/guide/nio-apis/)
 :::

+Jiny Async mode is event-driven and non-blocking.
+This means your server can handle a lot of concurrency using a small number of kernel threads, thus help your app scale with minimal hardware.

 ## Interoperable

 Other Java frameworks usually offer separate version for each JVM language.
-Jiny is being developed with interoperability in mind, so servers are built the same way in every JVM languages: Java, Kotlin or Scala.
+Jiny is being developed with interoperability in mind, so servers are built the same way in every JVM languages: Java, Kotlin, Clojure or Scala.